mjordan/islandora_dump_datastreams/README.md

 Utility module that writes out an object's datastreams to the specified directory upon ingestion.
 The original use case for this module was to generate derivates for ingestion into another Islandora instance using the [Islandora Batch with Derivs](https://github.com/mjordan/islandora_batch_with_derivs) module.
 But, its output could be used for other purposes, such as backup, migration, or preservation storage.

-Currently, this module only dumps datastreams for objects that do not have any children (e.g. basic image, large image, PDF, video, audio, etc.).
+Currently, this module dumps datastreams for:

+* single-file objects (e.g. basic image, large image, PDF, video, audio, etc.)
+* books
+* newspaper issues

 ## Requirements